shadiawidat/Painter-By-Numbers/README.md

 ## 📌 Project Overview

 **Painter by Numbers** is a deep learning project that predicts whether two given paintings were created by the same artist.
 By leveraging **Siamese Neural Networks** with a pre-trained **ResNet-18**, the model learns to identify visual similarities and stylistic features unique to each artist.
-This approach is highly relevant in tasks involving verification, content-based image retrieval, and authorship classification.

 ## 🚀 Key Features